johnteske/vectorscores/README.md

 - Greater control over musical texture and density.
 From core musical concepts, generate parts based on ensemble size.
 A logical next step in algorithmically generated music and music using open instrumentation.
 - Morphing clouds of sound, like the murmuration of birds.
 - Clustering and group dynamics.
 Control orchestration through use of motion in score.
+- Decision Tree.
+At each section, performer is given a choice between two cells of music, all branching from a single source to many possibilities.
+Animated similar to storyboard.
 - More to be developed as project takes shape.